SensesProject/extreme-events/src/assets/text/en.md

 Apart from the uncertainties in the modeling chain, there is another effect that contributes to uncertainties in crop modelling: So far we don’t know exactly to what magnitude the CO₂ fertilization amounts, and furthermore some leeway exists in associating a CO₂ concentration to a particular global warming level.

++++ cat-wildfire-title

+## Wildfire glyph(wildfire)

++++ cat-wildfire-definition

+### Land area

+Annual aggregate of monthly burned land area simulated by global vegetation models.

+### Population

+Total population of burned land area.

++++ cat-wildfire 1

+For wildfire, discrepancies across climate models are almost neglectable.
+However {two of the impact models}(ORCHIDEE and VISIT) produce vastly different results.
+This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).

++++ cat-wildfire 2

+[not sure if we need this one, *it looks quite boring*]

 +++ cat-river-flood-title

 ## River Floods glyph(river-flood)